takugian/quick-tutorials-with-aws/vpc/vpcsubnetpublicprivate/README.md

 # vpcsubnetpublicprivate

-This project creates:
-- A VPC
-    - Two private subnets configured;
-    - Two public subnets configured;
+This project creates a VPC with two private subnets and two public subnets configured.

 ## Helpful links